MindHYVE.ai

 What this actually looks like at runtime.

 A query enters the system.
 A classifier (Phi-3) determines task type.
-A sector reasoner (Phi-4 fine-tuned with LoRA on Eve-Genesis™) builds the reasoning scaffold, plans the steps, and selects which frontier model executes each step — Claude Opus 4.7 for adversarial review, GPT-5.4 for narrative synthesis, a third model selected per release for the step where the first two carry the highest correlated-failure risk.
+The Small Reasoning Model — a Phi-4 14B fine-tuned with LoRA on Eve-Genesis™ — builds the reasoning scaffold, plans the steps, and selects which frontier model executes each step: one for adversarial review, one for narrative synthesis, a third selected per release for the step where the first two carry the highest correlated-failure risk.
+The SRM is small and cheap to run; frontier compute is spent only on the steps that earn it.

 Each step's output is logged with provenance.
 Disagreements between models are surfaced, not hidden.
 The orchestrator's final synthesis is traceable back to the model that produced each component.
 This is what makes the system inspectable — and what makes it explainable to a regulator, an auditor, or opposing counsel.